How to pay for adaptations to your home

 The Royal British Legion or SSAFA Forces Help or ABF The Soldiers’ Charity may be able to help pay for equipment and adaptations if you are a veteran.

-There are various disability-related benefits that may be available to you including:
+There are disability-related benefits that you may be able to apply for such as:

 See gov.uk for more information.

-- Read more on benefit advice services in Newcastle
+Read more on where to get benefits advice services in Newcastle.

 Other useful information